rtk-rs/gnss-rtk/README.md

 Examples
 ========

-This library is no longer shipped with examples.
-But our framework hosts applications that illustrate all use cases:
+This library is no longer shipped with examples, for the simple reason that they are complicated to maintain, and our framework now offers the two kind of applications you can think of to this library:

-- [GNSS-Qc](https://github.com/rtk-rs/gnss-qc) is dedicated to post processing workflows (more complex workflow).
+- [RT-Navi](https://github.com/rtk-rs/rt-navi) for real-time navigation, which is obviously hardware dependent, and involves multi-threading.
-- [RT-Navi](https://github.com/rtk-rs/rt-navi) is a real-time application which therefore, requires multi-threading and respect the threading requirements.
-It is also hardware dependent (obviously).
+- [GNSS-Qc](https://github.com/rtk-rs/gnss-qc) for post-processed navigation, which is more complex

 Logs
 ====